How Detailed Should Your Invention Disclosure Form Be?

 #2 – Simple & Engaging Process

 As stated above, people do not engage with intimidating things they do not understand.
+To enhance engagement, incorporating latest innovations in the IP domain into the IDF process can be highly effective.
 The process for filling out an IDF needs to be simple and avoid unnecessary complexity.
 It has to allow the inventors to gather their thoughts about the invention and express them easily.

 One of the ways to increase engagement with the disclosure process is by having online disclosure forms.
 Electronic forms can be reactive and adaptive depending on the answers.
 It also can provide helpful tips and allow collaboration with all parties involved.